aloysius-pgast/crypto-exchanges-http-client-nodejs/README.md

 - _closedOrders_ : to list closed orders on a given exchange
 - _newOrder_ : to create a new order for a given pair on a given exchange
 - _balances_ : to list available balances on a given exchange
+- alerts management

 ## How to use it

 See [examples in _examples_ directory](https://github.com/aloysius-pgast/crypto-exchanges-http-client-nodejs/tree/master/examples/) for some examples

+See [Crypto Exchange Gateway documentation](https://github.com/aloysius-pgast/crypto-exchanges-gateway/tree/master/doc) for a description of each REST API use by this module